 As the SEC warns, “Day traders typically suffer severe financial losses in their first months of trading, and many never graduate to profit-making status.”
-The best way to avoid becoming the unfortunate part of this statistic is to paper trade for several months to a year using a practice account.
+The best way to avoid becoming the unfortunate part of this statistic is to demo trade for several months to a year using a practice account.

 Most major online brokerage firms offer practice or demo accounts: more about brokers.
 These clone the activities of trading, including registering profits and losses.
 Keep in mind there are some technical differences between demo and real accounts.

 Unfortunately, what demo trading doesn’t do is prepare you for the mental challenges of trading with real money.
 These challenges should not be underestimated.
 Many traders who’re highly profitable on demo accounts fall over as soon as they switch to real money.

 If you think trading a demo account is too dull, there are numerous paper-trading contests that pay cash prizes large enough to give you a good start on a portfolio, and will add a little excitement to your paper-trading exercises.

 Whether you take the long route to developing the skills and experience to be a successful trader or take a short cut and start trading as soon as possible, one of the most important and beneficial things you can do is to find a trading mentor and work with that person daily.